 I hope that you are able to try out some of these eateries the next time you are in Florence.
 I’m always on the look-out for new Florence restaurants to try so please leave your favorites in the comment section.
 Buon appetito!

-**Our friends at The Roman Guy offer Florence food tours.
-These are a great way to sample the riches of the city with a knowledgeable (and fluent) expert.
-If you use our code: ROAMING, you will save 5% on their small-group tours.
+**Our friends at The Tour Guy offer a fabulous Florence food tour (they also offer them in other cities, too).
+The tour is a great way to sample the riches of the city with a knowledgeable (and fluent) expert.